matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 And the `evaporator` does the same thing.
 So these guys are going to be in infinite loops, broken by `running`.

+[Time 2:08:02]

 OK so far?

-tbd
+[Audience member: Is that `*agent*` a magic variable?]

 `*agent*` is an example of a Var, which I did not talk about, but Vars get bound thread-locally, and the agent system will bind the Var `*agent*` to the currently executing agent.
 That is part of the agent system.

-So remember, because agent functions are functions of their state, they do not really have access to their reference, except this way.
+So because, remember agent functions are functions of their state, they do not really have access to their reference, except this way.
 It is a nice way to do it, because most functions of agents are really just functions of their state, and they do not need to access this.
 And you can test them independently by making them functions of data, as opposed to functions of references.

-tbd
+[Audience member: This may be a dumb one, but to me the `def evaporator` and the `def evaporation`, they look like separate expression.
+So what is tying them together?]

 Nothing.
 I am going to send the `evaporator` the `evaporation` action in a minute.
 They are not connected.